Do I need an appointment?

 Can I get an excuse for class from the Health Service?

 We don’t process excuses for class.
 Each course has its own policy for missing classes.
 We see ill and injured students.
-If you are seen at the Health Service, you will receive a form that shows you were here.
+If you are seen at the Health Service, you will receive documentation that shows you were here.
 If you were not seen at the Health Service when you were ill, we would not be able to provide you with any written documentation about your illness.

 What do I do if I am sick and need to see a doctor?